aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-AspNetCore-Integration.md

 about online users (inject IOnlineClientManager and use GetByUserIdOrNull, GetAllClients, IsOnline methods for example).
-IOnlineClientManager needs a communication infrastructure to properly work. **Abp.Web.SignalR.AspNetCore** package provides the infrastructure.
+IOnlineClientManager needs a communication infrastructure to properly work. **Abp.AspNetCore.SignalR** package provides the infrastructure.
 So, you can inject and use IOnlineClientManager in any layer of your application if SignalR is installed.

 ### Your SignalR Code

-**Abp.Web.SignalR.AspNetCore** package also simplifies your SignalR code.
+**Abp.AspNetCore.SignalR** package also simplifies your SignalR code.
 Consider that we want to add a Hub to our application:

     public class MyChatHub : Hub, ITransientDependency